google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 const supported = ('contacts' in navigator && 'ContactsManager' in window);
 ```

-In addition, on Android the Contact Picker requires Android M or later.
+In addition, on Android, the Contact Picker requires Android M or later.

 ### Opening the Contact Picker